Several simple strategies can help you manage expenses and cash flow when you can’t pay your bills anymore.

 First, add up all your vital bills.
 If the total is affordable, your position is better than you might initially have thought.
 However, if the vital bills are out of reach, some big moves may be required—literally.
 Perhaps you will need to relocate to a smaller residence.
 Still, if keeping up with your mortgage is a persistent issue, keep in mind that the foreclosure process can take months.
 In other words, you may not have to move quickly.

-You may also qualify for discounts on your utilities, for food bank assistance, or food stamps.
+You may also qualify for discounts on your utilities, food bank assistance, or food stamps.
 Significant amounts of money can be freed up by reducing your food budget.

 Once your vital bills are under control, start looking at the types of debt you still have.
 Some bills can be avoided for a certain amount of time in Arkansas and Oklahoma, although skipped payments will eventually lower your credit score.
 Nonetheless, credit damage is seldom permanent.
 First, minimize the more serious risks: auto repossession and foreclosure.